Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 **Question #4: Plot the GDP for all of the countries.
 Use ggplot2 to color your plot by Income Group.**

+- The Gross Domestic Product vs Income Group scatter plot is generated from the below code block.
+One observation drawn from this scatter plot is that the within group standard deviation is the greatest for the lower middle income and upper middle income groups.

 ```r
 #Create a scatter plot using ggplot2 to plot Income.Group vs GDP (merged data frame)